LL8719/E-commerce/README.md

 Express.js along with Sequielize, MySQL, dot.env packages, along with a cross-platform desktop application are required to be able to run the application.
 Please search the web for instructions on installing the packages or platforms mentioned.

+Clone the repo on your local machine and then follow the steps outlined under "Usage".

 ## <a href="Usage">Usage</a>

 Use the schema.sql file in the db folder to create your database using MySQL shell commands.